dmuller189/C-Process-API-Tutorial/README.md

 processes are running different blocks of code.

 An interesting effect of running different processes is **non-determinism**.
-The cpu scheduler as described above chooses which process to run at som moment in time, so we can't be sure which process will run first and which will run later.
+The cpu scheduler as described above chooses which process to run at some moment in time, so we can't be sure which process will run first and which will run later.

 ## The `wait()` System Call

 In certain situation, if may be useful to wait for a child process to finish running before we continue executing parent-process code.
-This is especcially true if we have many child processes running that take a long time to finish.
+This is especially true if we have many child processes running that take a long time to finish.
 We don't want to use the results of child-process work in a parent process if those children are not complete.

 `wait()` solves this problem for us. `c` provides a wrapper function called `waitpid()` that